By Lyle Painter

 Removing POPS chemicals to protect humans and animals had an unplanned, increased effect on insect reproduction.
 For more on home pests, read here about this post from an exterminator named German Cockroachs is the worst roach.

 In the late 1990s, research entomologists found it was more effective to treat cockroach infestations with bait rather than chemicals.
 The previous cockroach chemical control was the same treatment for bed bugs.
 But, bed bugs do not feed on cockroach bait.
-Consequently, the new method of controlling cockroaches led to better cockroach control, but has not distressed the bed bug populations.
+According to local pest control tennessee, the new method of controlling cockroaches led to better cockroach control, but has not distressed the bed bug populations.

 All right students, it is now time for a few questions.